thadguidry/respec/Developers-Guide.md

 ## ReSpec's architecture

 ReSpec is a very simple application that runs mostly synchronous bits of JS after a `Document` loads.
-These javascript fragments are referred to as "plugins".
+These JavaScript fragments are referred to as "plugins".
 When a bunch of plugins are combined together, they create a "profile".

-So, for instance, the W3C's profile, located at "[profiles/w3c.js](https://github.com/w3c/respec/blob/develop/profiles/w3c.js)", loads the following plugins (not the full list, just for illustrative purposes):
+So, for instance, the W3C's profile, located at [`profiles/w3c.js`](https://github.com/w3c/respec/blob/develop/profiles/w3c.js), loads the following plugins (not the full list, just for illustrative purposes):

 - core/base-runner
 - core/include-config,